Skip to content

 The Two-Level Sweet Spot

-arXiv:2601.04170 examines behavioral degradation in multi-agent LLM systems over extended interactions.
-In practice, two-level hierarchies (router + specialists) tend to outperform both flat architectures and deep (3+ level) architectures in behavioral consistency and task completion fidelity.
-Each layer boundary introduces irreversible information loss through context compression; start with two levels and only add a third when a single supervisor's agent count exceeds 7.
+arXiv:2601.04170 examines behavioral degradation in multi-agent LLM systems over extended interactions, with each layer boundary introducing irreversible information loss through context compression.
+Practitioner experience informed by this research suggests that two-level hierarchies (router + specialists) tend to outperform both flat architectures and deep (3+ level) architectures in behavioral consistency and task completion fidelity, though the cited paper studies drift mechanisms rather than directly comparing depth configurations.
+Start with two levels and only add a third when a single supervisor's agent count exceeds 7.

 DimensionHierarchical Property